aws/aws-cdk/packages/@aws-cdk/aws-batch/README.md

 To solve this, Jobs can be associated with a share.

 Shares consist of a `shareIdentifier` and a `weightFactor`, which is inversely correlated with the vCPU allocated to that share identifier.
-When submitting a Job, you can specify it's `shareIdentifier` to associate that particular job with that share.
+When submitting a Job, you can specify its `shareIdentifier` to associate that particular job with that share.
 Let's see how the scheduler uses this information to schedule jobs.

 For example, if there are two shares defined as follows: